The future of American elections could depend on these five races - NewsBreak

 Pelosi says children, grandchildren are ‘heartbroken and traumatized’ in first comments since attack

 House Speaker Nancy Pelosi says that while her husband, Paul, continues to improve following Friday’s violent attack in their San Francisco home, their children and grandchildren “are heartbroken and traumatized.”.
-“Yesterday morning, a violent man broke into our family home, demanded to confront me and brutally attacked my...
+The comments, her first since the attack, came Saturday night in a letter to all members of the...

 Comments / 0